 Edit: Seonwoo reminded me of the absence of a time limit in reimbursing yourself.
 As long as you save your receipts for qualified medical, dental, and vision care, you can reimburse yourself years later after lots of growth occurs.
 Truly Amazing!

 Unfortunately, Vanguard does not offer HSA accounts.
 Actually, your employer may have a specific bank they recommend for your HSA account needs.
-However, you can also open your own HSA account at any bank who offers them.
+However, you can also open your own HSA account at any bank that offers them.

 I currently use Health Savings Administrators and am very happy with their investment options.
 Through Health Savings Administrators I have access to Vanguard Total Stock Market Index Fund, Admiral Shares (VTSAX).